 The reason is that LinkedIn will notify all those whom you viewed their profiles.
 And it is likely they will be curious and want to know who just viewed their profiles.
 As a result, they will come to your profile and check you out.

 It is at this point they will get to know you, your services, and other necessary details you want them to know.
 What is more?
-If your profile interests them, you will get your first freelance writing client to work with.
+If your profile interests them, you will get your first freelance writing client.

 But after visiting your profile and they did not contact you, you can send a message with your pitch.
 You have nothing to lose.